 - Bar closes below support

-- After the pin bar triggered a short entry, prices tried to move up but could not gain momentum despite several tries.
-In fact, it was better to wait and enter after the failed attempts to move up.
+- After the Pin Bar triggered a short entry, prices tried to move up but could not gain momentum despite several tries.
+It was a better idea to wait and enter after the failed attempts to resume rising.

-- After a prolong congestion, prices broke down strongly and stopped at yesterday’s low with a two-bar reversal pattern.
+- After prolonged congestion, prices broke down sharply and stopped at yesterday’s low with a two-bar reversal pattern.

 Review – Pinocchio Bar Trade Setup (Pin Bar)

 A pin bar is a unique price pattern because it is not defined by one, two, or even three bars.
-It is defined by the entire market structure.
+It is determined by the entire market structure.

-Given the right context, the pin bar offers a reliable point of entry.
-Focus on pin bars that penetrate major support or resistance.
+Given the right context, the Pin Bar offers a reliable point of entry.
+Focus on Pin Bars that penetrate significant support or resistance.
 Then, find confirmation from other indicators or chart patterns, and you have a high probability trade.

 Need help find the pin bar on your charts?
-Get an indicator for five price action patterns including pin bar here.
+Get an indicator for five price action patterns, including the Pin Bar here.

-You can also take a look at the Thee-Bar Inside Bar Pattern, which is another great bar pattern to use in your trading.
+You can also take a look at the Thee-Bar Inside Bar Pattern, which is another interesting bar pattern to use in your trading.